dtanoglidis/DeepGhostBusters/README.md

   <img  src="/images/Overlap_Rays.png", width=350>
 </p>

-In cases where we wanted to compare with the results of the Ray-Tracing algorithm that is currently used by DES to identify ghost-containing CCDs in focal plane images, we used the files available [here](https://des-ops.fnal.gov:8082/exclude/) (`Ghost images` files, containing exposure numbers `expnum` and affected CCD numbers, `ccdnum`).
+In cases where we wanted to compare with the results of the **Ray-Tracing algorithm** that is currently used by DES to identify ghost-containing CCDs in focal plane images, we used the files available [here](https://des-ops.fnal.gov:8082/exclude/) (`Ghost images` files, containing exposure numbers `expnum` and affected CCD numbers, `ccdnum`).

+---
+### Training

 ---
 ### Notebook descriptions